 Click here to search homes for sale in San Marino.

-Santa Monica is one of best places near Los Angeles to live for people who prefer less daytime heat, less smog, and more good vibes that come by living close the ocean.
+Living in Santa Monica is ideal for people who prefer less daytime heat, less smog, and more good vibes that come by living close the ocean.
 Steady breezes that from the Pacific Ocean keep Santa Monica cooler and cleaner than the inland areas of the L.A.
 Basin and nearby valleys.

 Santa Monica is big, modern, and more developed than nearby beach communities like Venice.
 The housing stock in the always-busy Downtown Santa Monica district consists primarily of high rise condos.
 Single family homes are found in the rest of the quieter neighborhoods that surround the downtown area like Ocean Park, Sunset Park, and North of Montana.

 The city owes its initial growth spurt to the days it was a beachside resort town in the early 20th century, a time when the popularity of amusement piers was at its zenith.
 Over the years, additional infrastructure like the Santa Monica Freeway (1966) and revitalization of the Third Street Promenade (1986) continued the city’s upward trajectory to make it one the most attractive places to live in Los Angeles County.